Introduction

 When designing motor control circuits, select components rated for the expected current and voltage.
 Use thermal reliefs on pads connected to power planes to prevent soldering issues, following guidelines from IPC-A-600K.
 Incorporate overcurrent protection, such as fuses or current-sensing resistors, to safeguard the circuit.

 Test the motor control circuit on a breadboard before committing to a PCB layout.
 This allows hobbyists to verify functionality and adjust resistor or capacitor values as needed.
-During PCBA assembly, ensure high-current solder joints are robust by applying adequate heat, as poor connections can lead to failures under load.
+During robotics pcb assembly, ensure high-current solder joints are robust by applying adequate heat, as poor connections can lead to failures under load.

 Sensor Integration and Testing